TomConlin/DogWoodDaysofSpring/README.md

 I looked into when Bryan posted the Dogwood data.
 Seemed having climate data going back covering older phenophase reports could help train the ML.

-A quicj clance at the locations needing backfilled climate data
+A quick glance at the locations needing backfilled climate data
 ![Climate/location_1957-2007.png](Climate/location_1957-2007.png)

-It is not left in a horible state, but it is not none.
+It is not left in a horible state, but it is not done.
 The full season values should usable if need be (only back to 1980) but it does not stop and provide the partial accumulations on day of an observation.